After NJ Voters OK Recreational Marijuana, Senate Moves to Expedite Conditional LicensesNovember 12, 2020 – Alerts

 Other bills being considered in the New Jersey legislature are A1897 and S2535, which provide for decriminalization and marijuana offenses reform in the short term.

 A number of factors serve as motivation for New Jersey lawmakers to move quickly through the legislative and regulatory process, including the anticipated tax revenue, job creation and social justice reforms envisioned with the legalization and regulation of recreational marijuana.
 Moreover, prior legislative efforts, and experience with medical marijuana, have provided lawmakers with a foundation from which to develop a comprehensive regulatory structure.

 Accordingly, while it may take time for the New Jersey legislature to hash out the particulars of recreational marijuana legislation, once passed, legislation should allow for swift implantation of a regulatory structure and issuance of conditional licenses.

-For more information on this topic, contact the authors Marie Jiacopello Jones, at [email protected], or Robert Baldassarre, at [email protected], or any other member of the firm's Cannabis Law or Gaming practice groups.
+For more information on this topic, contact the author Marie Jiacopello Jones, at [email protected], or any other member of the firm's Cannabis Law or Gaming practice groups.